20 Best Calf Exercises For Mass and Strength

 6. Seated Dumbbell One Leg Calf Raise

-It may also be performed with both legs simultaneously, but doing it one leg at a time is recommended to execute it as properly and safely as possible.
+It can be done with both legs simultaneously, but I recommend doing it one leg at a time to do it properly and safely.

 The seated dumbbell calf raise can be used as an alternative to the machine seated one-leg calf raise if you do not have access to the seated calf raise machine.